Olusegun Obasanjo Presidential Library: Facilities

-The Presidential Library complex comprises 32 hectares.
+The Presidential Library complex comprises 32 ha.
 The archives house 15 million documents, two million books and 4,000 artifacts relating to Obasanjo's two stints in power, and contemporary Nigerian and African history more generally.
 The complex also includes an open air amphitheater, a 1,000-seat auditorium, a 153-room hotel, several restaurants and bars, a small amusement park, a wildlife park, and an observation point.

 Structure

 The presidential library complex is strategically located at the intersection of two major roads that lead into the city of Abeokuta from two different directions, namely, The Presidential Boulevard and The MKO Abiola Way.
 The first leads to Lagos, and the second leads to Ibadan.
-The complex's 32 hectares lie near the Federal High Court, the City Stadium, the Federal and State Governments’ Secretariats, a golf course and several high-brow residential estates.
+The complex's 32 ha lie near the Federal High Court, the City Stadium, the Federal and State Governments’ Secretariats, a golf course and several high-brow residential estates.

 The construction of the complex presented many environmental and physical challenges due to the site's unique topographical formation.
 Almost 47 percent of the site is covered with outcrops of igneous granite rock formation.

 The shape and outlook of the rock formations are impressive and interesting.
 A plateau-like formation serves as a natural helipad.
 Others form hillocks that create an excellent view of the entire complex and major areas of the surrounding cityscape.
 The site is not all rock.
 A swift stream empties into a small swamp and was dammed to provide water and electricity.
 The dam is one of the highlights of any visit to the library complex.